 Key Stage 1 Ages 5 -7 Years 1 and 2

 Key Stage 2 Ages 7 -11 Years 3, 4, 5 and 6

 Colney Heath School has a systemic process for planning and organising the curriculum.
 It is a process which manages the curriculum through subjects but allows flexibility in its delivery.
 The broad, balanced topic approach continues to be used with discreet subject teaching in certain subjects, e.g. Mathematics, English and Science.
-Our emphasis is on skills based progression in all areas of the curriculum.
+Our emphasis is on knowledge and skills in all areas of the curriculum.

 Our curriculum design is structured to provide continuity of learning within and across both key stages.
 Careful planning ensures that each topic or unit of work recognises and builds on the learning that has gone before.

 Statutory Framework for the Early Years Foundation Stage

 The EYFS statutory framework is followed at Colney Heath.
 This document sets the standards for learning, development and care for children from birth to five.
 It is organised into three characteristics of learning and seven areas of learning.

 Characteristics of effective teaching and learning